thaihangchung7/thaihangchung7.github.io/_notes/em.md

 category: notes
 ---

-Important concepts in Electricity and Magnetism.
+Important concepts in Electricity and Magnetism (and a meager attempt at interpreting Jackson's book).

 # Polarization of a Dielectric Medium